Free Daily Headlines

 Set your text size: A A A

 The developer who applied for a permit to build a shooting range on Summer Road has dropped the plans.
-Andrew Riddle, a commercial real estate broker, issued a statement saying that he had been scouting for a suitable site for a gun range ever since the Henderson County Board of Commissioners eased zoning restrictions for that use.
+Andrew Riddle, a commercial real estate broker, issued a statement saying that he had been scouting for a suitable site for a gun range ever since the Henderson County Board of Commissioners eased zoning restrictions on them in 2021.

 "While not able to fully realize the finished design of the range, and safety measures that would be in place, I understand the deep concerns of the surrounding communities of residents so I have concluded I will be withdrawing my application for the project," Riddle said.